addulac/phd/source/13_models.md

 In section \ref{sec:non_parametric}, we mentioned the concept of exchangeability of a random sequence and illustrated how it is related to the construction of the Dirichlet Process.
 What we have learned, is that the exchangeability assumption over a sequence of observable data is equivalent to the existence of an integral decomposition (a mixture) of the probability density of this sequence under which the observation are i.i.d given a random probability measure.
 This result is known as the de Finetti' theorem and constitutes a justification for the existence of latent variable models under the exchangeability assumption.
 An interesting question to ask though, is if an equivalent representation theorem exists for exchangeable random graphs.
-The answer is yes, and it is known as the Aldous-Hoover theorem, that we will recall here.
+The answer is yes, and it is known as the Aldous-Hoover theorem, that we shall recall here.
 This theorem has a version adapted for bipartite graphs, but we will focus here on unipartite graph and thus square adjacency matrix.

 Let's consider an undirected graph and its adjacency matrix $Y$ (an array) of infinite size.
 \begin{definition}[Jointly exchangeable array]